 - Same-day access to funds.
 Set up direct deposits to tap into your money the day it’s deposited.

 - Low opening deposit.
-With just a $25 opening deposit, you’re on your way to your savings goals.
+With just a $25 opening deposit, you can easily start saving toward your financial goals.

 What should I look out for?